Grassland: Fauna

 Grassland in all its form supports a vast variety of mammals, reptiles, birds, and insects.
 Typical large mammals include the blue wildebeest, American bison, giant anteater, and Przewalski's horse.

 The plants and animals that live in grasslands are connected through an unlimited web of interactions.
-But the removal of key species—such as buffalo and prairie dogs within the American West—and introduction of invasive species, like cane toads in northern Australia, have disrupted the balance in these ecosystems and damaged a number of other species.
-Grasslands are home to a number of the foremost magnificent animals on the planet—elephants, bison, lions—and hunters have found them to be enticing prey.
-But when hunting is not controlled or is conducted illegally, species can become extinct.
+However, the removal of key species—such as buffalo and prairie dogs within the American West—and introduction of invasive species—such as cane toads in northern Australia—have disrupted the balance in these ecosystems and damaged a number of other species.
+Grasslands are home to a number of animals on the planet—such as elephants, bison, or lions—which hunters have found to be enticing prey.
+But, when hunting is not controlled or is conducted illegally, species can become extinct.

 Ecosystem services

 Grasslands provide a range of marketed and non-marketed ecosystem services that are fundamental to the livelihoods of an estimated one billion people globally.